Anomalous-Sentiment/discord-allbw-bot-js/README.md

 ## Functionality
 - Memoria & Order Detection
-    - Uses the API at https://tooler.tokyo/recognizer to recognise and detect memoria & orders
+    - Uses the API at https://tooler.tokyo/recognizer to recognise and detect memoria & orders from image attachments
     - Combines list of detections with own database to provide more information

+## Commands and Subcommands

+- check
+    - memoria
+    - orders

+## Example Bot usage

+`/check memoria`
+or
+`/check orders`

 ## Prerequisites